 At this point, you may be wondering: "If Kubernetes is an orchestration platform for containers and microservices, shouldn't it monitor and manage microservices for me?"

-The answer is that, although Kubernetes does indeed orchestrate some layers of microservices apps, there are a lot of things that Kubernetes does not do.
+The answer is that, although Kubernetes does indeed orchestrate some layers of microservices apps, there are many things that Kubernetes does not do.
 Kubernetes deals primarily with managing the deployment of microservices instances by deciding which nodes will host which Pods (each of which typically hosts one microservice).
 Kubernetes also provides some functionality for monitoring the health of Pods and Services (note the capital S because we're referring to a Service as Kubernetes defines it, not application services in the generic sense), and you can use tools like Kubernetes RBAC to enforce some security rules over your applications.

 Beyond addressing important monitoring and management needs for microservices apps, an additional selling point for Istio is that it can be deployed without requiring any changes to application code.
 In other words, you don't need to modify your applications in any way to use Istio; you just need to deploy Istio into your Kubernetes environment using sidecar containers (as we'll explain in a bit more detail below).